 Participation is a crucial part of success in this class.
 Students will be expected to work in small groups and participate in group discussions, writing workshops, peer reviews, and other in-class activities.
-Be prepared for unannounced quizzes or activities on the readings or classroom discussion.
+Be prepared for classroom discussion.
 Students must be present for all in-class activities to receive credit for them.
 In-class work cannot be made up.
-Writing workshops require that students provide constructive feedback about their peers' writing.
+Peer reviews require that students provide constructive feedback about their peers' writing.